Spin-dependent metastable He ($2^3S$) atom scattering from ferromagnetic surfaces: Potential application to polarized-gas production: Discussion

 \subsection{Spin asymmetry of scattered He*}

 Figure~\ref{fig:IRA}(c) shows that the intensity of He* scattered from clean and H-terminated Fe$_3$O$_4$(100) depends on the spin configuration.
-This can be understood as follows.
 The spin asymmetry, which is defined as Eq.~(\ref{eq:three}), can be approximated using Eqs. (\ref{eq:dis1}) and (\ref{eq:dis2}), as follows:

 where we neglect the matrix elements multiplied by the small factor $\gamma$.
 Here, given that $a_{\mathrm{PP}}\sim a_{\mathrm{AA}}$, $A_{\mathrm{He*}}$ is expressed as follows: